vparrello/FIG-Bioinformatics-Course/1_Representative-Genomes/1.1_Tab-Separated-Value_(TSV)_Files/TSV-Exercise-2_Python-Datatypes.md

 Objective: Recognize Python Datatypes

 The programs that you will be creating in this course will be written in the `Python` computer-language.
-In this exercise, we will explore the different types of data Python uses within its code.
-Most of these data types are common to all programming languages, but a few are unique to Python itself.
+In this exercise, we will explore the different types of data that Python uses within its code.
+Most of these data types are common to all programming languages.

-The program `data_types.py` has been created to help you explore these data types while also practicing the use of the command line.
+The program `python_datatypes_interactive_exercise.py` has been created to help you explore these data types while also practicing the use of the command line.
 Before you begin, ensure that you have a Terminal window open that uses the `bash` profile (macOS and LINUX) or `GitBash` (Windows) profile.
 If you are unsure of how to find this setting, please refer to the "Download Instructions" for Git to make it the default setting for VSCode.

 ## Materials: